andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash_install.md

 My app logs every MAC-address once (after reboot), so after you press your amazon button the MAC-adress would be last one in the log.

-In Synology in window `docker` in `container` list select container with my app, press `Details` and open`log`.
+To see the log, in Synology in window `docker` in containers list select container with my app, press `Details` and open `log`.

-Add MAC-address to `buttons.json` use any name as button name (you will use it later in `settings.json`).
+Add MAC-address to `buttons.json` and use any name as button name (you will use it later in `settings.json`).

-My app loads settings only on start so you have to restart it to load new settings (turn off and on again switch for the container in containers list).
+My app loads settings only on start so you have to restart it to load new settings (turn OFF and ON again switch for the container in containers list).

 Congratulations!
-Your button works and perform default actions.
+Your button works and performs default actions (in section `__DEFAULT__` of the `settings.json`).

-Now we can customize them.
+Now we can customize it.

 ## Button actions